-New Year’s resolutions are a bit like babies: They’re fun to make but extremely difficult to maintain.
+New Year’s resolutions are a bit like babies: They’re fun to make but challenging to maintain.

-Each January, roughly one in three of us resolve to better ourselves in some way.
-A much smaller percentage of us actually make good on those resolutions.
+Each January, roughly one in three of us resolve to better ourselves somehow.
+A much smaller percentage of us make good on those resolutions.
 While about 75% of us stick to our goals for at least a week, less than half (46%) of us are still on target six months later.

 Yes, it might be hard to keep up the enthusiasm months after we have swept up the previous year’s ups and downs, but it’s not impossible.
-This year we may want to adopt some simple core value resolutions used by a true winner and stick with them.
+This year we may want to adopt some simple core value resolutions used by a true winner, Coach Steve Keer of the Golden State Warriors.

-The defending National Basketball Association (NBA) champion Golden State Warriors became the first team in NBA history to begin a season at 29-1.
-“Keeping to our core values has allowed us to be where we are,” expressed Warriors Coach Steve Kerr in a recent interview.
+The National Basketball Association (NBA) champion Golden State Warriors once became the first team in NBA history to begin a season at 29-1.
+“Keeping to our core values allowed us to be where we are,” expressed Warriors Coach Steve Kerr.

-Joy is that I want my players to have FUN.
-It’s a long season and this game is meant to be fun.”
-He emphasized.
+The first and most important is Joy – I want my players to have FUN.
+It’s a long season, and this game is meant to be fun.”

-Mindfulness means to not rely on just talent to outdo an opponent or focusing on individual marks.
+Mindfulness – This means not relying on just talent to outdo an opponent or focusing on individual marks.

-Compassion is for each other and the game.
+Compassion – It is for each other and the game.

-And there is no doubt these dudes are the league’s most entertaining team, having plenty of fun as they chase far more than their sizzling start.
-While these core values may be practical we need to be careful not to overlook what is the most important factor of all: Our Attitude.
+And there is no doubt these dudes are the league’s most entertaining team, having plenty of FUN as they chase far more than their sizzling start.
+While these core values may be practical, we need to be careful not to overlook what is the most important factor of all:

 It is inexcusable for us not to think positively.
-What a time to be alive and be able to affect children’s lives in a positive way!
-We should rejoice daily that we have so many tools and abilities at our disposal to control and conquer the youth soccer environment in our communities.
+What a time to be alive and be able to affect children’s lives positively!
+We should rejoice daily that we have so many tools and abilities to control and conquer the environment in our communities.

-I choose to be an optimist about this next year.
-We have come so far in the last three years, yet still have unlimited potential.
-So I’ll leave you with my wish for the New Year: May WE improve the playing environment for all our players by simply improving our Efforts and Attitude.
+I choose to be an optimist about next year.
+We have come so far, yet we still have unlimited potential.
+So Coach Kerr leaves us with his wish for the New Year:

-Karl’s Konclusion: There is no doubt in my mind that deep down inside all of us is the power to accomplish what we want… And with the right Attitude we can bring Joy; Mindfulness; Compassion and Appropriate Competition into our D-7 Recreation Program in future years.
+There is no doubt in my mind that deep down inside, all of us is the power to accomplish what we want.
+And with the right Attitude, we can bring Joy; Mindfulness; Compassion, and Appropriate Competition into our Youth Soccer Communities.